What Am I Entitled To In a Divorce?

 - Transfer of Value – This involves one party transferring some of the value of the property to the other person.
 The spouse leaving the home would not own any of the property but would keep a stake in the home value.
 If the house gets sold they would then receive a cut.

-- Unchanged Ownership – One party will continue to live in the house, but the ownership of the property remained unchanged.
+- Unchanged Ownership – One party will continue to live in the house, but the ownership of the property remains unchanged.

-How does the court decide what is a fair divorce settlement?
+How does the court decide who gets what in a divorce settlement?

-In summary, on divorce, the aim is to divide the assets fairly.
-Fairness does not necessarily mean an equal division.
+In divorce, the aim is to divide the assets fairly.
+Fairness does not necessarily mean an equal division, e.g. a 50/50 split.

 Having considered the Section 25 Factors, the Court may order an unequal division of the assets but this very much depends on the particular facts of the case.